-After reading the notice, if the breach is still ongoing, healthcare organizations should activate their incident response plan to mitigate the damage of the breach.
-If you have not created an incident response plan for a data breach, consider hiring outside counsel to guide the response efforts.
-PolicyOwners can also review sample incident breach responses on MagMutual’s Cyber Center located within the “My Account” section of your MagMutual online portal.
+After reading the notice, if the data breach is still ongoing, healthcare organizations should activate their incident response plan to mitigate the damage.
+If you haven’t created an incident response plan for data breaches, consider hiring outside counsel to guide the response efforts.
+PolicyOwners can also review sample data breach incident responses on MagMutual’s Cyber Center located within the “My Account” section of the MagMutual online portal.

-Keep the notification of the breach and follow the procedures in your incident response plan for how to preserve and document evidence.
-Work with the affected third-party vendors on isolating the malware.
-Having evidence of the malware will facilitate reporting the breach to authorities.
+- Preserve Evidence of a Data Breach- Keep the notification of the data breach and follow the procedures in your incident response plan for how to preserve and document evidence.
+Work with the affected third-party vendors on isolating malware.
+Having evidence of the malware will facilitate reporting the data breach to authorities.
 Forensic investigators can use this evidence to determine when and how the alleged breach took place and recommend steps for restoring the network or data.
 Documenting this evidence will help healthcare organizations cooperate with authorities and may help defend themselves in a potential lawsuit.

-Once a breach occurs, notify certain authorities of the breach.
-What authorities to notify and what healthcare organizations can disclose exactly depends on many factors.
+- Notify Relevant Authorities about the Data Breach - Once a breach occurs, notify certain authorities of the breach.
+Which authorities to notify and what healthcare organizations can disclose depends on many factors.

-1. What was the nature and extent of PHI involved?
+- What was the nature and extent of PHI data involved?

 The HIPAA Security Rule requires healthcare organizations to conduct risk assessments to security systems and report their findings.
 The Security Rule also requires organizations to have a contingency plan in place for responding to disruptions to EHR.

 Healthcare organizations should also review their Business Associate Agreements (BAAs) with third parties.
 BAAs should include provisions about how third parties will identify and notify organizations of a data breach.
-BAAs should define what a “breach” is and include exact timeframes in hours or days on when third-party vendors must notify healthcare organizations of a data breach.
+BAAs should define a data breach and include exact timeframes in hours or days about when third-party vendors must notify healthcare organizations of a breach.
 BAAs should also include provisions about data storage and disposal, descriptions of vendor’s privacy and security programs, right-to-audit clauses, and protocols for disclosing when deficiencies in security systems have been identified.

-Institute and Follow Policies and Procedures for How to Monitor and Screen Third Parties
+Institute and Follow Policies and Procedures for Monitoring and Screening Third Parties

 First, healthcare organizations must identify their third parties.
 Many third parties also subcontract their services to other third parties.
 And smaller arrangements may hold higher risk than larger arrangements.

-Once organizations have identified their third parties, they should develop a risk profile of their third parties that mainly focuses on a third party’s control and financial stability.
-Healthcare organizations can gather privacy and risk assessment by having their third parties complete questionnaires and surveys, as well as performing on-site visits.
+Once organizations have identified their third parties, they should develop a risk profile for their third parties that focuses on a third party’s control and financial stability.
+Healthcare organizations can complete privacy and risk assessments by having their third parties complete questionnaires and surveys, as well as performing on-site visits.

-In assessing new third parties, healthcare organizations should develop processes for screening new third parties.
-Organizations should ask questions to prospective third-party vendors about their security, especially what vulnerabilities exist in their security and what protocols they have for when a cyberattack happens to their systems.
+- Screening Third Parties - Healthcare organizations should develop processes for assessing new third parties.
+Organizations should ask questions to prospective third-party vendors about their security, especially what vulnerabilities exist in their security and what protocols they have when a cyberattack occurs.
 Healthcare organizations should also consider implementing a “least privilege” policy covering who inside the organization can access what type of data and networks.
 This policy should also apply to third parties.